Center for Jewish Learning

 Connect to community through Jewish learning

-To register for classes, click on the purple REGISTER bar located beneath the date and time of the event.
+To register for classes, click on the purple bar located beneath the date and time of the event.
 Complete the registration information.
-You will immediately receive a unique Zoom access link to the class.
+For online programs, you will immediately receive a unique Zoom access link to the class.
 Be sure to keep this link as it is your entry to all sessions for the class.

 Explore classes by teacher

 Ryan is our Rabbinic Intern at TBE and a third-year Rabbinical Student at Hebrew College.
 Previously, Ryan served as the Life-Long Learning Intern at Temple Ohabei Shalom, and as the Educator for the Riverway Project.
 One of his passions is providing educational musical experiences that help connect to Jewish concepts and traditions.

 Rabbi Philip Sherman